David Rubadiri: Education and career

 Rubadiri attended King's College, Budo, in Uganda from 1941 to 1950, then Makerere University in Kampala (1952–56), where he graduated with a bachelor's degree in English literature and History.
 Between 1960 and 1962, he studied Literature at King's College, Cambridge, earning an MA degree.
 He went on to receive a Diploma in Education from the University of Bristol.

 At Malawi's independence in 1964, Rubadiri was appointed the country's first ambassador to the United States and the United Nations (UN).
 When he presented his credentials to President Lyndon B. Johnson at the White House on 18 August 1964, he expressed the hope that his newly independent country would get more aid from the USA; he said that Malawi needed help to build its democratic institutions and noted that Malawi was already receiving US economic and technical help.
 That same year Rubadiri appeared on the National Educational Television (New York City) series African Writers of Today.

 Rubadiri left the Malawian government in 1965 when he broke with President Hastings Banda.
 As an exile, Rubadiri taught at Makerere University (1968–75), but he was again exiled during the Idi Amin years.
 He was also Visiting Professor of English Literature at Northwestern University in 1972.
 Rubadiri subsequently taught at the University of Nairobi, Kenya (1976–84), and was also briefly, along with Okot p'Bitek, at the University of Ibadan in Nigeria, at the invitation of Wole Soyinka.
 Between 1975 and 1980, Rubadiri was a member of the Executive Committee of the National Theater of Kenya.
 From 1984 to 1997, he taught at the University of Botswana, where he was dean of the Language and Social Sciences Education Department.

 In 1997, after Banda's death, Rubadiri was reappointed Malawi's ambassador to the UN, and he was named vice-chancellor of the University of Malawi in 2000.
 He received an honorary doctorate from the University of Strathclyde in 2005.

 Rubadiri died on 15 September 2018, aged 88, at Mzuzu Central Hospital.

+Private life

+He met his wife (then named) Gertrude Uzanda in Malawi in 1955.
+She was the eldest of three children born in Livingstonia in 1927.
+They married on September 14 1957.
+She had been born in 1927 and educated at Fort Hare University.
+They both went to prison as freedom fighters.
+They would have five children together.
+They spent exactly 61 married years together.